djpardis/djpardis.github.io/_posts/2015-05-23-hourly-mentions-of-a-word-on-twitter.markdown

 At this point, tweets are written to `stdout`.
 In order to visualize tweet counts using Kibana, you need to save the tweets to Elasticsearch.

-Add the `elasticsearch` plugin to the `output` section of the configuration
+Add the `elasticsearch` plugin to the `output` section of the configuration:

 {% highlight apacheconf %}
 output {